 Who gives a fuck, honestly.
 None of this really means much to me.
 Well, yes it does, of course it does.
-I have to be present for these things, I know.
-But I’m not at a thing right now.
-Do I still have to be present?
-Yes, you fuck.
+You have to be present for these things, you know.
 You have to be present.
 It’s your life.
 Ugh, gross.
 I don’t know.
 I’m just feeling weird.
-Maybe I need to give up the weed again.
-It’s making my brain feel strange.
-Maybe it shouldn’t be an every day thing.
-It’s turned into an every day thing again.
-Relapsed into an old pattern of behavior that I put a stop to because it was fucking up my life.
-And my life got better after I gave up the habit.

 Thinking about how Howell-Jowell bodies or whatever the fuck get stuck in red blood cells in people with sickle cell disease because they have functional asplenia and the spleen is supposed to remove the Jowell bodies… like, that’s crazy!...
 I actually have nothing else to say about it.
 And that’s the problem with studying medicine.